Byont-Ventures/hackathon/Backend-Challenges.md

 Now, go ahead and click on the `Contract` tab.
 Below that, you will see three tabs called `Code,` `Read Contract,` and `Write Contract.`

 - Code => All the smart contract code.
 Here, you can also get an idea of how NFTs were made back in the day if you look at old contracts such as Bored Ape Yacht Club.
-- Read Contract => Interact with all the read-only functions of the smart contract, for example, `tokenUri()`.
+- Read Contract => Interact with all the read-only functions of the smart contract, for example, `tokenURI()`.
 - Write Contract => Interact with all the write functions of the smart contract (Requires wallet connection), for example, minting.

 ### Deploying the contract